Ndhlovu1/PyCommunity/README.md

-# An application for the Python Community in Namibia
+# An open source application for the Python Community in Namibia
 ## Looking for collaborators